groue/GRMustache/Guides/forking.md

 	- `GRMustacheInvocation`
     - `GRMustacheRuntime`
 	- `GRMustacheTemplateDelegate`
+    - `GRMustacheNSUndefinedKeyExceptionGuard`

-    A *runtime* implements a state of three different stacks:
+    A *runtime* implements a state of four different stacks:

 	- a *context stack*, initialized with the initial object that the library user provides in order to "fill" the template.
 Section elements create new runtime objects with an extended context stack.
 	- a *filter stack*, that is initialized with the *filter library* (see below).
-Templates extend this filter stack with user's custom filters.
+It is extended with user's custom filters.
 	- a *delegate stack*, initialized with a template's delegate.
-Section elements create new runtime objects with an extended delegate stack whenever they render objects that conform to the GRMustacheTemplateDelegate protocol.
+Section and variable elements create new runtime objects with an extended delegate stack whenever they render objects that conform to the GRMustacheTemplateDelegate protocol.
+	- a *template override stack*, that grows when a template override element renders.

     A runtime is able to provide the value for an identifier such as `name` found in a `{{name}}` tag.
 However, runtime is not responsible for providing values that should be rendered.
 Expressions built at the parsing phase are.
 They query the runtime in order to compute their values.

     *Invocations* are created by runtime objects, and exposed to *delegates*, so that the library user inspect or override rendered values.

+    *GRMustacheNSUndefinedKeyExceptionGuard* is a funny tool that allows the library user to avoid his debugger to stop on every NSUndefinedKeyException raised by the template rendering.

 - **Lambdas Sections**
     - `GRMustacheSectionTagHelper`